faudio/faudio/doc/Error handling.md

 # Logging {#id24103}

-Fa provides a simple logging system.
+*faudio* provides a simple logging system.

 ## Setting up the log handler {#id30965}

-By default, Fa discards all incoming log messages.
+By default, *faudio* discards all incoming log messages.
 To set a different behaviour, use one of the setup functions in [Doremir.AudioEngine][dae].
 Typically you want to set the log handler to write to a file, or pass them to a custom handler function.